About this Case

 Evaluate Yahoo!’s strategy of selling services.
 What impact, if any, will it have on consumers perceptions of the brand?
 How can Yahoo! get more people to pay for more of its services?

 Balancing the revenue streams, so that Yahoo! is not entirely reliant on advertising alone, makes strategic sense.
-In a knowledge economy, good many good strategies lie in services and if the right mix of technology and innovation is created, consumers will be willing to pay for it if they see value (Le, 2004)
+In a knowledge economy, a good many good strategies lie in services and if the right mix of technology and innovation is created, consumers will be willing to pay for it if they see value (Le, 2004).

 However, the strategy is also problematic in that some of the services now provided for a fee were once offered for free.
 Le et al have found that consumers believe that “services which were once free should remain free” (2004).
 As Yahoo!’s Geoff Ralston said, “We have absolutely trained people to expect to get things for free.”
 This could be deleterious in terms of brand perceptions.
 If the expectation is not met, consumers have a negative disconfirmation, which may then flow on from perception effects to performance effects and then financial effects (Rajagopal, 2008)..